Elenger: History

 In 1998, all regional subsidiaries of Eesti Gaas were merged into the parent company.
 In December 2004, the gas infrastructure construction activities were transferred to the separate subsidiary, AS EG Ehitus.
 In 2005, the gas grid services (transmission and distribution) were transferred to the newly established subsidiary company EG Võrguteenus.
 In 2013, the distribution network was separated from EG Võrguteenus into a newly established subsidiary of Eesti Gaas, AS Gaasivõrgud.
 In 2014, to implement the EU third energy package EG Võrguteenus was separated from Eesti Gaas.

 In 2013, Eesti Gaas started to sell electricity.

 In January 2018, Eesti Gaas started supplying liquefied natural gas (LNG) for the Tallink's ferry Megastar.
 In October 2018, Eesti Gaas announced that it will order 6,000-cubic-metre LNG barge for bunkering of ships in the northern and eastern part of the Baltic Sea.
 The barge would be ready by 2020, and it will be built by Damen Group.

 In 2019, Eesti Gaas entered the Lithuanian and Finnish energy markets under the Elenger brand.
 In 2021, the LNG bunker vessel Optimus was launched.

 After Russia's invasion of Ukraine in February 2022, the company made a full-scale LNG turnaround, creating new gas supply chains from the West.
 It also started sales operations in Poland.
+In April 2023, Eesti Gaas received the first commercial LNG cargo delivered through Finland's Inkoo terminal.

-In 2023, the Latvian gas distribution network company Gaso was acquired.
-The shares of the owner company Infortar were listed on the Nasdaq Tallinn stock exchange.
+In July 2023, Eesti Gaas acquired Latvian gas distribution company Gaso from Latvijas Gāze.
+The shares of the owner company Infortar were first listed on the Nasdaq Tallinn stock exchange in December of the same year.

 In 2024, the first gas storage capacity was purchased in Germany.
 The construction of the first solar park in Latvia was completed.
-The business operations of EWE AG in Poland were acquired.
-In December, the company changed its name in Estonia, from Eesti Gaas to Elenger.
+In December 2024, Elenger acquired EWE's Polish energy business for €111.8 million, which included a 2,316-kilometre gas distribution network.
+The company also changed its name in Estonia, from Eesti Gaas to Elenger, in December.

+In December 2025, Elenger announced a €6 million investment to increase battery capacity at its solar parks in Estonia and Latvia to 35 MWh.
+In June 2026, Infortar opened a €15 million bio methane plant at Halinga in Pärnu County, with Elenger purchasing the plant's entire output and managing its transport and sale.